 Some people have allergies to nickel and metal alloys that contain nickel.
 The kit I tested was designed to determine whether “metallic objects” contain nickel.
 It consisted of 2 dropper bottles.
 “Solution A” was DMG in alcohol.
 “Solution B” was a weak solution of ammonium hydroxide in water.

 The directions read “Place one drop of solution A and one drop of solution B on a cotton-tipped applicator (use equal amounts of both solutions).
 Rub wet applicator firmly against the test object for 15 seconds.
 If applicator turns red, the object contains nickel.”

-Following these directions, I was unable to get a positive result on the iron meteorite pictured above, which contains 6% nickel (the low end of the range among metal in meteorites).
+Following these directions, I was unable to get a positive result on an iron meteorite that contains 6% nickel.
 The applicator did not turn red, but it did turn a rusty brown color.
-The problem as I see it, is that the test requires ionic (oxidized) nickel, and ammonium hydroxide does not liberate much ionic nickel from metal.
+The problem, as I see it, is that the test requires ionic (oxidized) nickel and ammonium hydroxide does not liberate much ionic nickel from metal.